-NOTE: Although direct cable connection (using a Ethernet crossover cable) is supported between the Twido TWDLC•E40DRF and the PC running the TwidoSuite programming software, it is not recommended.
-Therefore, for Ethernet connection we recommend that you always use an Ethernet network hub/switch.
+Note: Although direct cable connection (using a Ethernet crossover cable) is supported between the Twido TWDLCAE40DRF and the PC running the TwidoSoft programming software, we do not recommend it.
+Therefore, you should always favor a connection via a network Ethernet hub/switch.

-The following figure shows a PC-to-Twido connection via a network Ethernet hub/switch:
+The following figure shows a PC-to-Twido connection via a network Ethernet hub/ switch:

-NOTE: The PC running the TwidoSuite application must be Ethernet-capable.
+Note: The PC running the TwidoSoft application must be Ethernet-capable.

-The Twido TWDLC•E40DRF bases feature a RJ45 connector to connect to the 100 BASE-TX network Ethernet with auto negotiation.
+The Twido TWDLCAE40DRF features a RJ-45 connector to connect to the 100 BASE-TX network Ethernet with auto negotiation.
 It can accomodate both 100Mbps and 10 Mbps network speeds.